gm1wkr/gm1wkr/README.md

   <img src="https://komarev.com/ghpvc/?username=gm1wkr&style=flat-square&color=blue" alt=""/>
 </div>

-# 👋 Hello,
+#

-I'm Mike - a junior software developer from the North East Scotland.
-Having just completed <a href="https://codeclan.com/courses/professional-software-development/">CodeClan_ Professional Software Development</a> I am eager to explore the next steps of working as a professional developer.
+**I'm Mike - a junior software developer from the North East Scotland.
+Having just completed <a href="https://codeclan.com/courses/professional-software-development/">CodeClan_ Professional Software Development</a> I am eager to explore the next steps of working as a professional developer.**

 In the meantime I am working on tidying up my rather messy GitHub repositories and practicing my skills.
 I have also volunteered for the <a href="https://www.scottishtecharmy.org/">Scottish Tech Army</a> and <a href="https://codebar.io/">Codebar</a>.